Top 5 Upcoming Smartphones For 2017 That Photographers Would Love

 Apple iPhone 8

 This is pretty much a no-brainer.
-After the dominating performance of the dual-sensors found in the iPhone 7 Plus, speculations are high that Apple’s 10th-anniversary handset, the iPhone 8, would feature even more powerful imaging capabilities.
-Rumors about the specs of the iPhone 8’s cameras are pretty scarce, though a MacRumors report stated that notable Apple analyst Ming-Chi Kuo is expecting a dual-camera system with OIS to be featured in the tech giant’s upcoming flagship device.
+After the dominating performance of the dual-sensors found in the iPhone 7 Plus, speculations are high that Apple’s 10th-anniversary handset, the iPhone 8, would feature powerful imaging capabilities.
+Rumors about the specs of the iPhone 8’s cameras are pretty scarce, though a MacRumors report stated that notable Apple analyst Ming-Chi Kuo is expecting a dual-camera system with OIS to be featured in the tech giant’s flagship device.
 While it remains to be seen if the iPhone 8 would be a powerful handset in terms of raw specs, its imaging capabilities would most likely be formidable.

 Samsung Galaxy S8: Full image leak shows new smartphone's 'infinity' screen – The Independent https://t.co/M3dSii1F8d #Samsung #GalaxyS8 pic.twitter.com/Vv0tX3WlqL